Bachehot History, Family Crest & Coats of Arms

 The Bachehot family name dates back to the ancient Anglo-Saxon culture of Britain.
 The name comes from when an early member worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.

 Early Origins of the Bachehot family

 The surname Bachehot was first found in Yorkshire where one of the first records of the name was Richard le Bagger, who was listed on the Assize Rolls of Lancashire in 1246 and later in Yorkshire in 1297.

 Important Dates for the Bachehot family

 This web page shows only a small excerpt of our Bachehot research.
-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bachehot History in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bachehot History in all our PDF Extended History products and printed products wherever possible.

 Bachehot Spelling Variations

 Bachehot has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bachehot have been found, including Badger, Badge, Bagehot, Baghot, Badghot and others.

 Early Notables of the Bachehot family (pre 1700)